 Zulema and 'El Chapo' Guzmán, love between the prison bars that ended in tragedy

-Her name was Zulema Yulia Hernández, a former inmate who during her stay in the high-security prison of Puente Grande, in the state of Jalisco, had been the lover of the world's most famous drug trafficker, Joaquín "El Chapo" Guzmán Loera.
+Her body was found in the trunk of a car on December 17, 2008, the footprints indicate that before being murdered she was tortured and shows the letters zeta that marked her breasts, back, abdomen, and buttocks.
+Her name was Zulema Yulia Hernández, a former inmate who during her stay in the high security prison of Puente Grande, in the state of Jalisco, had been the lover of the world's most famous drug trafficker, Joaquín "El Chapo" Guzmán Loera.

 Lucero Sánchez, the 'Chapodiputada'